tovouk/thelegendofarnold/readme.txt

 Note: This was from a cloud save as the computer I used to work on this with I no longer own.
 There are typos and scripts that aren't supposed to occur early in game that I'll have to patch soon.

+TO DO's
+-Add back option to every menu
+-Add toggle for on screen movement
+-Fix typos
+-Finish Game